-Is it true?
-Is ADHD a diagnosis only because “society” imposes conformist and impossible rules upon people with ADHD?
-Without society’s superficial restraints, would folks with ADHD be free to live happily and in harmony with nature or in some idyllic village?
+The question then becomes this: Is ADHD a diagnosis only because society imposes impossibly conformist rules upon people with ADHD?
+Without these neurotypical martinets’ self-serving restraints, would folks with ADHD freely live in harmony with nature?
+In some idyllic village?
+In a place that has no rules?

 Recently, a friend with late-diagnosis ADHD reflected upon this topic.
 We’ll call him Governor Pappy.
-He posted on his blog this essay, which he has allowed me to share with you.
+He originally posted this essay on his blog, the Flour Hour: Thoughts of an Occasional Thinker.

 By Governor Pappy